infiniteflight/infiniteflight-docs/manual/home-screen/fly-solo.md

+4. Infintie Flight has been in constant development, and some of our earlier aircraft aren't the same standard as the latest aircraft in our fleet.
+If this box is ticked, all of our aircraft (including older, legacy aircraft) are shown on your list.

-4. If you have re-installed the app or paid for a Pro Subscription, tap ‘Restore Purchases’ to make sure you have all of your purchased aircraft available for download.
+5. If you have re-installed the app or paid for a Pro Subscription, tap ‘Restore Purchases’ to make sure you have all of your purchased aircraft available for download.